Walking the talk: Can the SDGs help support the COVID-19 recovery in cities and regions?

 Mayor of Braga | Website | + posts

-Ricardo Rio is the Mayor of Braga since 2013, the third largest city of Portugal.
-Besides being a proud member of the OECD Champion Mayors for Inclusive Growth Initiative, is an Executive Committee Member of EUROCITIES, Member of board of the Global Parliament of Mayors and a member of the European Committee of the Regions (where he is the Vice-Chairman of SEDEC Commission).
+Ricardo Rio has been the Mayor of Braga, the third largest city of Portugal, since 2013 and the Vice-Chair of the OECD Champion Mayors for Inclusive Growth Initiative.
+He is also an Executive Committee Member of EUROCITIES, Member of board of the Global Parliament of Mayors and a member of the European Committee of the Regions (where he is the Vice-Chairman of SEDEC Commission).
 He was the winner of the World Mayor Prize for Sustainability 2021, attributed by The City Mayors Foundation.
 Under Mayor Rio’s leadership, Braga is a founder member of the Global StartUp Cities initiative, member of the EUROCITIES Green City Accord and member of the European Commission and European Committee of the Regions’ Chamber of National Ambassadors of the Covenant of Mayors for Portugal.